Wildhoney/Keo/README.md

 ## Setting State

-Ideally your methods that aren't directly related to React should be pure functions that you pass arguments to &ndash; this makes them a whole lot easier to test, and techniques such as `memoize` come along for free.
+Ideally your functions that aren't directly related to React should be pure functions that you pass arguments to &ndash; this makes them a whole lot easier to test, and techniques such as `memoize` come along for free.

 ```javascript
 export const eatBrain = name => {